-- Press ☐ or I☐ to select the driver or passenger side mirror.
-The indicator light will illuminate. - 2.
-Press the arrows on the control pad to move the mirror in the desired direction. - Adjust each outside mirror so that a little of the vehicle and the area behind it can be seen. - Press ☐ or I☐ again to deselect the mirror.
+- 1. Press □ or □ to select the driver or passenger side mirror.
+The indicator light comes on. - 2.
+Press the arrows on the control pad to move the mirror up, down, right, or left. - 3.
+Adjust the outside mirror so that the side of the vehicle and the area behind are seen. - Press either □4 or μ□ again to deselect the mirror.
+The indicator light goes off.